 Notification form for the movement into Jersey of animals

 Rabbits and rodents

 If you keep 5 or more female rabbits for breeding for sale you require a licence under the Animal Welfare (Jersey) Law 2004.

-Travelling to Europe from 1 January 2021
+Travelling to Europe

-From 1 January 2021, if you wish to take pet rodents into the EU, the requirements for entry will depend on the national rules of the country that you will be travelling to and any countries that you transit.
+If you wish to take pet rodents into the EU, the requirements for entry will depend on the national rules of the country that you will be travelling to and any countries that you transit.
 You will also be subject to entry checks at the EU point of entry.

 Importing rabbits and rodents from Europe

 You can import pet rabbits and rodents to Jersey for non-commercial purposes.
 They must be fit and healthy to travel and you do not need to meet any health requirements for any of the following areas:

 - all EU Member States

 - San Marino